swttt/com.swttt.blowfish/README.md

 __To do__

 - App icon
-- Add a card to check battery values
+- Add a card to check battery values [DONE]